5 Tips to Help You Choose the Best Stairlift for Your Home

 Many of these options are added to enhance safety or convenience.
 For example, if someone does not have the physical strength to swivel the seat on their own, then it would be a wise decision to add a power swivel seat.
 Please visit the following link to learn about the most recommended options for stair lifts.

 As a Bruno trusted dealer, EHLS takes the time to assess the staircase in your home and also takes the mobility of the person that will be using the lift into consideration.
 We only recommend adding options when they are needed to enhance safety.
+Below is a video comparing Bruno’s power and manual folding rails.

 5. Choose a Reputable Dealer